 Business Growth: Documented Systems and Processes

-Early employees of young businesses tend to have their way of doing things.
+Early employees of growing businesses tend to have their way of doing things.
 There’s no need to document their approach to daily tasks because no one works under them, and they handle most of their responsibilities on their own.
 When a new employee comes on board, they figure out their approaches for completing tasks as well.

 This only works, however, for small teams.
 Once the team starts to grow, new employees must have documented processes they can follow to begin contributing to operations as quickly as possible.
 Growing businesses cannot afford to sacrifice the time it takes for new employees to teach themselves how to complete tasks.

-Formal processes are also a major reason why businesses like McDonald’s can consistently open more locations without compromising the quality of their products.
+Formal processes are also a significant reason why businesses like McDonald’s can consistently open more locations without compromising the quality of their products.
 Every McDonald’s follows the same processes and therefore operates with the same speed and efficiency.

 Business Growth: Strong Leadership

 All the industry knowledge in the world doesn’t necessarily make someone a great leader.
 Business growth places a lot of pressure and stress on the team.
 Business leaders cannot expect their employees to put in extra effort if they’ve done nothing to gain their loyalty.
-In addition to a maintaining positive attitude, business leaders can build loyalty by showing appreciation and support.
+In addition to maintaining a positive attitude, business leaders can build loyalty by showing appreciation and support.
 Employees are more likely to go above and beyond for someone who truly understands the sacrifices they regularly make.

 Great business leaders are also expert communicators.
 They give instructions clearly and make sure everyone is aware of short-term and long-term goals.
 To build confidence in employees, business leaders must effectively communicate why they believe the company will be successful in the first place.